andr37yen/interview-questions/node/README.md

 ## Principles
 * Implement all with Typescript
 * Try to keep CPU complexity as little as possible
-* Try to follow hexagonal architecture principles: separate business logic from third-party integrations, etc.
+* Try to follow layered architecture principles: separate business logic from third-party integrations, etc.

 ## Bonus points (not required):
 * Use GraphQL as a way to query your service